simonrupf/docker-clamd/README.md

 An antivirus container image, based on alpine, running the clamav daemon for use via TCP port, i.e. in mail servers.

+## Software stack

+- clamd and freshclam are written in C.
+- rsync is used for signature updates.
+- busybox /bin/sh shell is used for service checks and update scheduling.

 ## Environment variables

 - `TZ`: timezone used for logging, defaults to UTC